ibm-cloud-docs/account/scenario.md

 ## {{site.data.keyword.cloudant_short_notm}} Calculation details
 {: #cloudant-cost-details}

-In this scenario, we are using 150 GB of storage but with 20 GB of free data storage, we pay for the extra 130 GB.
+In this scenario, we are using 150 GB of storage.
+With 20 GB of free data storage included, we pay for the additional 130 GB.
 The lookups, writes, and queries are charged based on the provisioned capacity in their respective increments.
 For more detailed information about {{site.data.keyword.cloudant_short_notm}} pricing, see {{site.data.keyword.cloudant_short_notm}} Pricing.
 {: #cloudant-pricing-details}